Soviet Armed Forces: Ethnic Composition and Tension

+Inter-ethnic relations in the military did not improve after World War II.
+In fact, although the Russian language was crucial in the organization, many non-Slavic servicemen entered the military with "no previous to communicate in Russian."
+According to a 1980 Time magazine article citing an analyst from the RAND Corporation, Soviet non-Slavs were also generally barred from joining elite or strategic positions (like the Strategic Rocket Forces, Soviet Air Force and the Soviet Navy) of the late-Cold War military because of suspicions of loyalty of ethnic minorities to the Kremlin.
+Around 80% or more of combat units were staffed by Slavic nationalities while non-combat units usually contained 70% to 90% non-Slavs, especially Central Asians and Caucasians.
+The military branches associated with high technology services, such as the Navy, Strategic Rocket Forces, and the Air Force, were disproportionately made up of Russians.
+In addition, Russians made up 69.4% of the officer corps, while the Slavic number is up to 89.7%.

+By 1990, Slavic troops still made a majority of Soviet soldiers.
+In total, 69.2% of all military members were ethnic Slavic (Russian, Ukrainian, Belorussian), 1.9% were Baltic people, 20.6% were Muslim-Turkic people and 8.3% were all other types of people.

 Purge

 The late 1930s saw the "Purges of the Red Army cadres", occurring against the historical background of the Great Purge.
 The Purges had the objective of cleansing the Red Army of "politically unreliable elements", mainly among the higher-ranking officers.
 This inevitably provided a convenient pretext for settling personal vendettas and eventually resulted in a witch-hunt.
 In 1937, the Red Army numbered around 1.3 million, and it grew to almost three times that number by June 1941.
 This necessitated quick promotion of junior officers, often despite their lack of experience or training, with obvious grave implications for the effectiveness of the Army in the coming war against Germany.

 In the highest echelons of the Red Army the Purges removed 3 of the 5 marshals, 13 of 15 generals of the army, 8 of 9 admirals, 50 of 57 army corps generals, 154 out of 186 division generals, 16 of 16 army commissars, and 25 of 28 army corps commissars.